 - Does not encrypt inter-node Cassandra communications (port 7000)

 - Configuration and setup is not idempotent.
-This means that if you make one change on one node, you must make the same change on all nodes; the system does not pick that change up and apply it to other nodes for you.
+This means that if you make one change on one node, you must make the same change on all nodes; the system does not apply that change for you on any other node.
 For more information, see Change an existing apigee-mtls configuration.

 This section uses the following terminology: